raguay/DropboxConnect/README.md

 - Get a public sharable link for a file or directory from Dropbox.
 - Browse the Dropbox files from the cloud server.
+- Full copying of files/directories from cloud to local file system works.